 The MacArthur Foundation’s landmark ten-year study in 1998 showed that 70% of how we physically age, and 50% of how we mentally age are determined by the lifestyle choices that we make.
 It was this study that sought to break the stereotypes that equate aging to sickness, senility, slowness, weakness, and that longevity is predetermined by genetics.

-(from Successful Aging: The MacArthur Foundation Study by Dr. John W. Rowe, and Dr. Robert L. Kahn)
+We provide insights from Successful Aging: The MacArthur Foundation Study by Dr. John W. Rowe, and Dr. Robert L. Kahn.

 Dr. Rowe and Dr. Kahn posited that one’s aging journey is mostly determined by one’s lifestyle choices - not genetics.
 There are four main factors that are needed for successful aging: